 Larry Katzen is an entrepreneur, a businessman, and an author.
 After graduating from Drake University in 1967, he started working at Arthur Andersen.
 He quickly rose through the ranks to eventually become the Great Plains’ Regional Managing Partner.
 He stayed with the firm for 35 years, serving clients on five continents (North America, Australia, Europe, Asia, and Africa) until the firm’s demise in 2002.

 In a world of constant turmoil, Larry’s professional and personal careers have been models of consistency.
 In addition to his 35 years with Arthur Andersen, he has been married to his college sweetheart, Susan, since 1968.
-They are the proud parents of quadruplets—three sons and one daughter, and the loving grandparents of five grandchildren.
+They are the proud parents of quadruplets—three sons and one daughter, and the loving grandparents of seven grandchildren.

 When they aren’t visiting kids and grandkids in Portland, Tucson, Los Angeles and Chicago, Larry and Susan reside in Rancho Mirage, California.